Woob 1194: Track listing

-Songs
+Analysis

 "On Earth"

-At 31:59, this is the longest track on the album, and Woob's longest track to date.
-On Earth mixes rhythms and voices from around the world with clips of dialogue from TV shows and numerous natural sounds, such as birdsong.
+At 31:59, this is the longest track on the album.
+"On Earth" mixes rhythms and voices from around the world with clips of dialogue from TV shows and numerous natural sounds, such as birds.
 The track also contains live instrumentation - Frankland improvised the synth solo (heard from 27:23 – 28:46) during recording; he has said this is now his favourite part of the album.

-The sample beginning at 5:25 comes from an episode of the TV show Quantum Leap, (“Killin’ Time”, from 1992) and features the voices of Deborah Pratt as Ziggy and Dean Stockwell as Al.
+The sample beginning at 5:25 comes from the 1992 episode "Killin' Time" of the TV series Quantum Leap, and features the voices of Deborah Pratt as Ziggy and Dean Stockwell as Al Calavicci.

-The second, larger vocal sample at 15:48 comes from the 1974 BBC album “English With an Accent” by Peter Hunt.
+The second, larger vocal sample at 15:48 comes from the 1974 BBC album English With an Accent by Peter Hunt.

-The repeated plucked-string melody that recurs throughout the track is a version of Camille Saint-Saëns' "Introduction and Rondo Capriccioso" which originally featured in the soundtrack to Sergei Paradjanov's film Ašik Kerib,.
+The repeated plucked-string melody that recurs throughout the track is a version of Camille Saint-Saëns' "Introduction and Rondo Capriccioso" which originally featured in the soundtrack to Sergei Parajanov's film Ašik Kerib.
 This film was also a source for many of the vocal samples, including the female chanting at the start of the track, and the male chanting at the very end.